mdkhanga/dynago/README.md

-# DynamoGo
+# dynago
-A distributed kvstore implementation of a key value store.
+A distributed key value store like Dynamo or Cassandra written in Go.

 The inspiration comes from the Amazon Dynamo paper.
 https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf